Cardamom & Coconut

 • When the oven is preheated, carefully take out the hot pan and swirl around the now melted butter to coat the pan.
 Pour the blender mixture into the pan and bake for about 20 minutes.
 It will be done when it's puffed up and light golden brown.

-• Serve the pancake with the buttermilk syrup and fruit of choice.
+• Serve the pancake with the buttermilk syrup.

 Post navigation